bclindner/todoapp/README.md

 * Full-stack test with web frontend
 * Offload Scheduled job to a clustered CronJob if running Kubernetes architecture for reliability/cluster-safety
+* `Dockerfile` config for containerized deployment
+* `docker-compose` config or Helm chart for containerized deployment w/ database